Welcome from NEC Interim President,

 Provost and Dean Tom Novak

 Whether you are a prospective or current student, an alumnus, parent, member of the NEC family, or a music lover interested in attending one of our almost one thousand annual concerts, I think you will find our site is richly informative and inviting.
-What's more, you can get a taste of our musicians' superlative artistry by clicking on the Music Player on our Home Page or the embedded videos and audio recordings scattered throughout the site.
+What's more, you can get a taste of our musicians' superlative artistry by exploring the embedded videos and audio recordings scattered throughout the site.

 Although you will find the answers to most of your questions here on our website, I urge you to come to NEC—for a concert, a campus tour, and, of course, for your musical training.
 I think you will find—as most of us who spend our days here—that the Conservatory is a place where the musical art is in very good hands, whether it's preserving the best of the past or creating the music of the future.